zixuan-espressoft/cbfolder_privacy_policy/README.md

 ### Collection of contact list

-CBFolder transmits your contact list to our server in order to import CB from your contacts.
-Your contact list will not be stored in our server or any other places.
+CBFolder transmits your contact list to the server in order to import CB from your contacts.
+Your contact list will not be stored in the server or any other places.

 # Use of Your Personal Data